 Whilst having a PR calendar really helps you to map out your ambitions and your content for the year, it shouldn’t be written in stone.
 Sometimes PR opportunities come out of nowhere and it pays to be reactive.
 Update your calendar as the year unfolds and allow yourself some wriggle room in case something exciting comes along.

 The best PR isn’t rushed.
 Planning an annual PR calendar will help you to meet deadlines comfortably.
 You won’t be scrabbling around last minute to get content together for Mother’s Day.
 You won’t miss out on that big industry event.
 And you’ll have the time to maximise your content and its engagement, making your PR efforts much more effective.

-Press Loft has a PR calendar to help you easily plan your own PR activity – request a free trial here (open only to users who haven’t already tried Press Loft).
+Press Loft has a monthly PR calendar to help you easily plan your own PR activity – request a free trial here (open only to users who haven’t already tried Press Loft).